Xiro28/LLMASP/README.md

  - Evaluator: The evaluator takes the output from the ASP solver and reason over it explaining to the user what it's happening.
  - Executor: The executor takes the output from the ASP solver and execute user defined actions over it (robot controller, battleship player).

-[Valasp](https://github.com/alviano/valasp) will be used to syntax control the output of the LLM  (for now we'll use Gemini from Google as testing).
+[Valasp](https://github.com/alviano/valasp) will be used to syntax control the output of the LLM.
+Currently we'll use Gemini from Google for quick test.

 Structure example of LLMASP: